kuroitenshi9/GoogLeNet-/ReadMe.md

         └── Trophoblastic_tissue/
 ````

-Each subfolder contains the corresponding class images.
+Each subfolder contained the corresponding class images.
-Training data is internally split into train/validation using `random_split`.
+Training data is internally split into train/validation using `random_split` in code implementation.
+Due to the size of dataset and limitation of Github I was unable to upload it to this repositorium, however
+one can see simple bath in jupyter textbook to get an idea of dataset.

 ---